-Creative drawing: next steps
+Creative drawing: introduction

 Learn further skills to improve your drawing methodology; strengthen your composition skills; enhance your observational skills; and free up your creative flow.
 The creative drawing and mixed media projects will explore the use of pencil and graphite; chalk pastels; pen and wash; and a very versatile and creative mixed media painting technique.